Enhancing Multi-Label Emotion Analysis and Corresponding Intensities for Ethiopian Languages: Introduction

-In a multi-label emotion annotation context, the varying intensity of expressed emotions within a single text must be recognized.
-For instance, some emotions may be subtly present, while others dominate more prominently.
+Detecting the strength/intensity of emotion helps to understand its urgency and emphasis.
+For instance, some feelings may be subtly present, while others dominate more prominently.
 This complexity highlights the importance of assessing intensity, as it provides a nuanced understanding of how emotions are expressed.
-Consider the sentence, \emph{`Although I'm incredibly excited about starting my new job, I feel a little sad about leaving my friends I made there.'} Here, the sense of happiness (joy) is pronounced and primary, whereas the feeling of sadness is secondary and less intense.
+Consider a sentence example, \emph{`Although I'm incredibly excited about starting my new job, I feel a little sad about leaving my friends I made there.'} Here, the sense of happiness (joy) is pronounced and primary, whereas the feeling of sadness is secondary and less intense.
+As illustrated in Figure \ref{fig:emoandint}, some texts have a single emotion label with its corresponding intensity scale value, while others have multiple emotions, each with its own intensity scale.

-This work contributes by: 1) Extending the \texttt{EthioEmo} dataset to incorporate emotion intensity annotations, thereby enriching the dataset's applicability for nuanced emotion analysis, and 2) Evaluating pre-trained language models (PLMs) along with open-source large language models (LLMs) for their effectiveness in multi-label emotion classification, intensity prediction, and exploring the feasibility of cross-lingual learning within the four Ethiopian languages.
+The work by \citet{belay-etal-2025-evaluating} created \textbf{EthioEmo}, a multi-label emotion dataset for four Ethiopian low-resource languages, namely Amharic (\texttt{amh}), Oromo (\texttt{orm}), Somali (\texttt{som}), and Tigrinya (\texttt{tir}).
+However, this multi-label emotion dataset is annotated without considering the intensity of each labeled emotion.
+The main contributions of our works are: \begin{itemize} \item Extending the EthioEmo dataset to incorporate the multiple emotions along with their corresponding intensity to provide the complete affective information of a given instance, thereby enriching the applicability of the dataset for nuanced emotion and corresponding intensity analysis. \item Conducting a comprehensive evaluation of BERT-based encoder-only pre-trained language models (PLMs), open-source large language models (LLMs), and proprietary LLMs for their effectiveness in multi-label emotion classification and intensity prediction. \item Exploring the feasibility of cross-lingual transfer learning in a low-resource language setup and emotion transferability across the Ethiopian languages. \end{itemize}